 Sub Support / Changes to Plan Required?
-Date submission Sub No. Support / Objection Summary of Issues the Victorian Civil and Administrative Tribunal (VCAT) for determination.
+No. Name / Organisation Objection Summary of Issues Planning Comment Yes / No the Victorian Civil and Administrative Tribunal (VCAT) for determination.
 At VCAT, Council would make our case on why the additional land is necessary to be acquired and why our terms are fair and in accordance with the Land Acquisition and Compensation Act 1986.
 Council may be unsuccessful but that is a risk which is more appropriately considered when Latrobe City Council is considering whether or not to start compulsory acquisition.
 Oversizing a PAO is not risk free.
 Under the Land Acquisition and Compensation Act 1986 a landowner is entitled to compensation where a PAO was applied to their property and then removed with no acquisition having occurred.
 This compensation reflects the owners restricted ability to use their land while the PAO was in the planning scheme.
 As council officers are yet to review or approve an alternative drainage strategy we cannot determine if we would likely need the additional land proposed to be included in the overlay by this submission.
-Based on the lack of Date submission received justification and increased risk the proposed change would make, council officers believe it not appropriate to change the PAO. b) Council officers believe the documents are not old enough to be out of date.
+Based on the lack of justification and increased risk the proposed change would make, council officers believe it not appropriate to change the PAO. b) Council officers believe the documents are not old enough to be out of date.
 Council undertook a review of the drainage study for WR-04 in 2016-17.
 This report identified changes to the design which were

 Sub Support / Changes to Plan Required?
-Date submission No. Name / Organisation Objection Summary of Issues Planning Comment Yes / No received implemented in the 2018 update of the Development Plan.
-The Development Plan Overlay clause 43.04 (DPO) only requires that a Development Plan must: - Meet the requirements of Clause 56 (for a residential development); - Describe the land to which the plan applies; - Describe the proposed use and development of each part of the land; and - Any other requirements specified for the plan in a schedule to this overlay.
+No. Name / Organisation Objection Summary of Issues Planning Comment Yes / No implemented in the 2018 update of the Development Plan.
+The Development Plan Overlay clause 43.04 (DPO) only requires that a Development Plan must: Meet the requirements of Clause 56 (for a residential development); Describe the land to which the plan applies; Describe the proposed use and development of each part of the land; and Any other requirements specified for the plan in a schedule to this overlay.
 DPO1 does not specify any requirements relating to meeting state or local policy.
 No where is it specified that a DP must be consistent with the policy of the scheme.
-The amended Development Plan is consistent with the requirements of the DPO as otherwise it would not have been approved. submissions are, council officers are open to removing this PAO from Amendment C143 as a post exhibition change.
-Council officers are open to this because it was always intended for Amendment C143 to facilitate development if the developers could not acquire the land.
+The amended Development Plan is consistent with the requirements of the DPO as otherwise it would not have been approved.
+If the submission cannot be resolved but all other submissions are, council officers are open to this because it was always intended for Amendment C143 to facilitate development if the developers could not acquire the land.
 As one of the three properties involved is actively subdividing and its owner made a submission seeking assurances the Amendment would not delay their development, officers are confident that this asset will not need Council assistance to acquire the land.